 Most cities in the U.S. are filled with restaurants and markets of different countries.
 We have Little Italy, Little Saigon, Chinatown, Tehran-geles… In fact, our local governments are so accommodating to our immigrants that we offer ballots in different languages to those citizens who haven’t learned English yet.

-We need to be reminded that the leaders of countries (who should be honored to be in these positions) and their personalities do not represent the millions of people that they serve.
+We need to be reminded that the leaders of countries (who should be honored to find themselves in these positions) and their personalities do not represent the millions of people that they serve.
 Because all of us are individuals, with our own opinions, quirks and oddities.
 And, that’s what makes this country so great.
 We have the freedom to be what we want to be without fear of persecution, jail or death.

 You can’t say that for many other countries on our planet.